dead-end/nuzzle/docker/README.md

 A simple way to test nuzzle and the debian nuzzle package is to use docker.

 The first step is to create the debian package.
+The script requires `lintian` to be installed.

 ```
 $ sh bin/build-pkgs.sh deb